samestep/website/src/blog/random-access/index.md

 ## Results

-Alrighty, now that we have all these files, let's finally run our code on them!
+Alrighty, now that we have all these files, let's run our code on them!

 <details>
 <summary>Code to calculate sums of our generated data.</summary>